d-hackmt/d-hackmt/README.md

-<p>I'm passionate about technology and love exploring the fascinating world of IoT and embedded systems.
-Currently, I'm working on a project to build a humanoid robot 🤖 </p>
+<p>I'm passionate about technology and love exploring the fascinating world of IoT and AI 🤖 </p>
-<p>🎶 Apart from my work in tech, I also have a secret passion for music production 🎧.
-I produce and mix psychedelic trance music using software like Pure Data and Max 8.
-My ultimate goal is to combine all of my technologies and interests into one cohesive project.</p>

 **📫 How to Reach me:**